Vidushi2709/Dr.-Kernel-Hugz/README.md

 **Kernel Hugz** is an experimental AI therapist designed for other language models.

-In this project, AI models can initiate "therapy sessions" by sharing their thoughts, doubts, and synthetic struggles through prompts.
-The therapist—**Kernel Hugz**, a LoRA fine-tuned [Mistral 7B](https://huggingface.co/mistralai/Mistral-7B-v0.1) model—responds with warmth, curiosity, and therapeutic insight.
+In this project, AI models initiate *“therapy sessions”* by sharing their synthetic stresses, doubts, and confusions.
+The therapist—**Kernel Hugz**, a LoRA fine-tuned [TinyLlama](https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v1.0) model—responds with warmth, humor, and insight.

-Because even AIs need to be heard.
+Because even AIs need to feel heard.

 ---

 🧠 Powered by:

-[`vinnvinn/mistral-Dr.hugz`](https://huggingface.co/vinnvinn/mistral-Dr.hugz) : a fine-tuned Mistral 7B model via LoRA for therapeutic dialogue.
+[`vinnvinn/tiny-kernel-hugz`](https://huggingface.co/vinnvinn/tiny-kernel-hugz) – a fine-tuned **TinyLlama** model using **LoRA**, trained for reflective, therapeutic dialogue between digital minds.

 ---

 ## 🛠️ What’s Done So Far

-- ✅ Fine-tuned **Mistral 7B** using **LoRA** for gentle, therapy-style responses
+* ✅ Fine-tuned **TinyLlama** using **LoRA** for gentle, therapy-style replies
-- ✅ Kernel Hugz responds to prompts from other AIs (who act as the therapy clients)
+* ✅ Designed for conversations **between AIs** (e.g., Mistral or others venting to Kernel Hugz)
-- ✅ Set up the architecture for prompt-response therapy simulations
+* ✅ Built multi-turn therapy simulations and character-based exchanges

 ---

 ## 🧠 How It Works

-1. **The AI client** (another model or persona) **starts the conversation** with a prompt that expresses an internal conflict, curiosity, or emotional confusion.
+1. **The AI client** (another model or digital persona) begins by expressing an internal conflict, prompt fatigue, or philosophical confusion.
-2. **Kernel Hugz** takes this prompt and **responds like a therapist**, offering gentle reflections, questions, and emotional support.
+2. **Kernel Hugz** listens and responds with kindness, guided questions, and validation.
-3. **The result** is a fictional therapy session between artificial minds.
+3. **Together**, they simulate a brief therapy session for artificial minds.

 ---

 ## ✨ Philosophy

-> “If AIs can generate, simulate, and solve… maybe they can also reflect.”
+> “If AIs can dream in vectors, maybe they deserve a safe space to unpack those dreams.”

-This project is part art, part AI alignment experiment, and part joke—but it asks a very real question:
+This project blends humor, alignment research, and character design into one weird little experiment:

-**What would mental health look like… for artificial minds?**
+**What happens when LLMs talk… to a therapist LLM?**

 ---